GraniteWMS/GraniteDocs/docs/integration/omni/sdk-provider.md

 ## Integration Methods

+!!! note
-**`Take Note`** This is the complete list of supported integration methods at present.
+    This is the complete list of supported integration methods at present.
     There is no support for manufacturing or receiving at this time.

 todo